krother/advanced_python/getting_started/virtualenv.rst

 ::

-   conda activate snake
+   conda activate dungeon_explorer

-You should see a *(snake)* appearing at your prompt.
+You should see *(dungeon_explorer)* appearing before your prompt.
 Now, whenever you use *pip* to install something, it will be installed only for *myproject*.